mscharstrom/platforms_wiki/README.md

 Some stuff might get outdated with time.

 ## :computer: My setup
-I'm running a nuc (NUC11PAHi7) with Ubuntu (22.04.2 LTS) at home as my homelab environment.
+I'm running a nuc with RockyOS at home as my homelab environment.

 ## :link: Contents